 Revised Rule 35(b) is intended to address both of those situations.
 First, Rule 35(b)(2)(B) makes clear that a sentence reduction motion is permitted in those instances identified by the court in Orozco.
-Second,

-Rule 35(b)(2)(C) recognizes that a post-sentence motion is also appropriate in those instances where the defendant did not provide any information within one year of sentencing, because its usefulness was not reasonably apparent to the defendant during that period.
-But the rule requires that once the defendant realizes the importance of the information the defendant promptly provide the information to the government.
-What constitutes "prompt" notification will depend on the circumstances of the case.
+Second, Rule 35(b)(2)(C) recognizes that a post-sentence motion is also appropriate in those instances where the defendant did not provide any information within one year of sentencing, because its usefulness was not reasonably apparent to the defendant during that period.
+But the rule requires that once the defendant realizes the importance of the information to the government.
+What constitutes "prompt" notification will depend on the circumstances of the case